Saturday, October 24, 2009

 QM - Capt.
 Joe Kite.

-This was a Large Exercise, which brought 16 Brigade - Commanded by Brigadier George Cooper (who was an ex-Sapper himself) out to the East Coast of Malaya, to demonstrate that Britain could reinforce the Far East, after the withdrawal in 1972.
+The whole of 59 Squadron, plus 16 Brigade commanded by Brigadier George Cooper, came out to the East Coast of Malaya, to demonstrate that Britain could reinforce the FAR East, after Britains Withdrawal in 1972.

 It involved an underground Bunker, in the form of a Cruciform - as used above ground.